 The timing of 12-hour shifts needs to be carefully considered.
-For example, 12-hour night shifts that finish earlier will give more sleep opportunity to the night shift.
+For example, 12-hour night shifts that finish earlier will allow more sleep opportunity during normal sleep time.
 However, they also mean that nurses on the day shift have to get up earlier.
-As shown in Figure 3, the circadian drive for wake, that peaks in the hours before usual sleep time, can make it very difficult to fall sleep earlier in anticipation of an earlier duty start time next morning.
+As shown in Figure 3, the circadian drive for wake, that peaks in the hours before usual sleep time, can make it very difficult to fall sleep earlier in anticipation of an earlier duty start time the next morning.

-Peripheral Circadian Clocks and the Importance of Meal Timing and all other functions are optimally timed with respect to the environmental cycles (physical, biological) that accompany the earth's rotation, as well as optimally timed internally with respect to each other.
-The master clock has outputs that drive rhythms in neuroendocrine secretion (in particular cortisol and melatonin) and in autonomic control that regulate circadian expression of the clock genes in peripheral organs [27].
+Peripheral Circadian Clocks and the Importance of Meal Timing

 Circadian rhythms exist at all levels in the body (cellular, tissue, organ, whole body).
+The circadian master clock in the brain is set up to ensure that our daily patterns of activity, sleep and all other functions are optimally timed with respect to the cycles (physical, biological) that accompany the earth's rotation, as well as optimally timed internally with respect to each other.
+The master clock has outputs that drive rhythms in neuroendocrine secretion (in particular cortisol and melatonin) and in autonomic control, that regulate circadian expression of the clock genes in peripheral organs [29].

-The circadian clock in the hypothalamus is the 'master clock' that is set up to ensure that our daily patterns of activity, sleep heart.
-Indeed, eating patterns can override the signals from the hypothalamic master clock, driving the peripheral clocks out of phase with it [27].
-Evidence is beginning to accumulate indicating that this can also occur in humans and that it has metabolic consequences that may help explain why shift workers are at greater risk of becoming obese and developing type 2 diabetes [28, 29].
+In rodents, there is evidence that food intake patterns can also directly drive the rhythmicity of the clock genes in the cells of the liver, stomach, intestine, pancreas, adipose tissue and other organs including the kidney, adrenals and heart.
+Indeed, eating patterns can override the signals from the brain master clock, driving the peripheral clocks out of phase with it [29].
+Evidence is beginning to accumulate indicating that this can also occur in humans and that it has metabolic consequences that may help explain why shift workers are at greater risk of becoming obese and developing type 2 diabetes [30, 31].